Noise-induced survival resonances during fractional killing of cell populations

-Then, we analysed survival probabilities under periodic treatments and discovered deterministic and noise-induced resonances observed under a tuning of division and death rates to the environment duration.
 In populations with pre-existing genetic variability, such as in genetic screens or cancer, these resonances could be difficult to avoid as division and death rates are heterogeneous and can be selected by adjusting the environmental duration.
-The survivors of this selection process will be located predominantly along peaks of the survival probability, shown as lines in the phase diagram, Fig~\ref{fig3}(c).
-In this hypothetical situation, deterministic resonances would select highly predictable phenotypes within a relatively narrow band of division times that are even integer multiples of the environmental duration, Eq.~\eqref{det_res}.
+The survivors of this selection process will be located predominantly along peaks of the survival probability, shown as lines in the phase diagram, Fig~\ref{fig3}c.
+Under this hypothesis, deterministic resonances select low-noise phenotypes within a narrow band of division times that are even integer multiples of the environmental duration, Eq.~\eqref{det_res}.
 Noise-induced resonances select on cells with death times being odd multiples of the environmental duration.

-Interestingly, for $\mu_d > \mu_\gamma$, the signal-to-noise ratio of these resonances increases with division time noise and, in some cases, reaches a maximum at a finite noise value (SM~\ref{appendix_noise-induced_resonances}), which is a hallmark of stochastic resonance \cite{gammaitoni1998stochastic}.
-The intuition behind this effect is that cells are killed when they stochastically exceed an age-dependent death threshold and these events are resonantly filtered by periodic forcing.
-Stochastic threshold fluctuations attenuate resonances but enhance the survival probability away from them (Fig.~\ref{fig3} (b)) in contrast to constant environments.
-Since thresholds of cell death are implemented by complex intracellular pathways \cite{Spencer2009,roux2015fractional,Ballweg2017}, our findings link fluctuations in these biochemical networks with evolvable survival strategies in time-dependent environments that could be exploited for cellular decision making or synthetic biology.
+Interestingly, for $\mu_d > \mu_\gamma$, the resonance increases with division time noise and, in some cases, reaches a maximum (SM Fig.~\ref{stochastic_res}), which is a hallmark of stochastic resonance \cite{gammaitoni1998stochastic}.
+The intuition is that cells are killed when they stochastically exceed an age-dependent death threshold and these events are resonantly filtered by periodic forcing.
+Threshold fluctuations attenuate resonances but enhance the survival probability away from them (Fig.~\ref{fig3}b) in contrast to constant environments.
+Complex intracellular pathways implement such thresholds \cite{Spencer2009,roux2015fractional,Ballweg2017} and our findings could link their noise properties with evolvable survival strategies that can be exploited for decision-making or synthetic biology.

-A limitation of our approach is that we ignored generational inheritance \cite{nozoe2020cell,hughes2022patterns} and transient drug responses that can be exposure-time dependent \cite{wakamoto2013dynamic}.
-The latter effect can be incorporated by generalising Eq.~\eqref{BH} to the time-dependent case as done in SM \ref{Characteristic_curves_Master_Equation}.
-It would be interesting to explore extensions to random environments with fluctuating drug duration.
-Such random environments likely select several resonances along a vertical section of the phase diagram (Fig.~\ref{fig3}(c)) but these effects are beyond the scope of our study.